 12) Routing of traffic from/to PDU session and the PIN elements is left to implementation

-13) PIN is a service that needs user subscribing from operator, the user's PIN service subscription is used by operator for policy configuration to PEGCs/PEMCs.
+13) PIN is a service that needs user subscribing from operator, the user's PIN service subscription is used by operator for policy configuration to PEGCs.

-Editor's note: It is FFS whether PEMC UE needs a specific 5G subscription for providing PIN service.

 14) UDR is enhanced to support the storage and retrieval of PIN related policy and QoS parameters.

 15) The N3GPP network delay between PINE and PEGC may be signalled from PEGC to PCF, and be taken into account when PCF derives the PDB value of QoS flow for PEGC.